-The land is managed in accordance to the objectives and methods set out below:
+The land is managed in accordance with the objectives and methods set out below:

-Table 9 Objectives, means and performance measures
+Table 10 - Objectives, means and performance measures

-Issues Objectives and performance targets of the plan with respect to the land s.36 (b) Local Government Act 1993 Means by which Council proposes to achieve the plan's objectives and performance targets s.36 (c) Local Government Act 1993 Manner in which Council proposes to assess its performance with respect to the plan's objectives and performance targets s.36 (d) Local Government Act 1993 Access Provide safe and improved access to the sportsground for pedestrians and cyclists.
-Provide access to and within the sportsground for people with disabilities.
+Issues Objectives and performance targets of the plan with respect to the land s.36 (b) Local Government Act 1993 Means by which Council proposes to achieve the plan's objectives and performance targets s.36 (c) Local Government Act 1993 Manner in which Council proposes to assess its performance with respect to the plan's objectives and performance targets s.36 (d) Local Government Act 1993 Access Provide safe and improved access to the parks, sportsgrounds and general community use properties for pedestrians and cyclists.
+Provide access to and within parks for people with disabilities.
 Upgrades, refurbishments and/or improvement works on community land to consider public access requirements for mobility and connections.
 Proposed ramps, stairs and pathways to comply with relevant Council and BCA requirements consistent with Australian Standards.
 Audits of community land and facilities to comply with standards Amenity and Character Ensure Council's community land and facilities contribute to the amenity and character of the Strathfield LGA.
-Promote sportsgrounds as desirable places for recreation, community celebration and commemoration.
-Provide facilities and pathways as attractive destinations.
-Maintain and enhance community land and facilities Promote sportsgrounds in local media and website.
-Consult with residents and users regarding satisfaction of sportsgrounds and facilities Monitor and action complaint data Community Facilities Provide sustainable community facilities for a range of community, social and other compatible activities.
-Building and structure design specifications to consider sportsground character, expected use and environmental sustainability features.
+Promote parks, sportsgrounds and community use properties as desirable places for recreation, community celebration and commemoration.
+Provide parks and facilities and pathways as attractive destinations.
+Maintain and enhance community land and facilities Promote parks, sportsgrounds and facilities in local media and website.
+Consult with residents and users regarding satisfaction of parks and facilities Monitor and action complaint data Community Facilities Provide sustainable community facilities for a range of community, social and other compatible activities.
+Building and structure design specifications to consider park, sportsground and general community use character, expected use and environmental sustainability features.
 Monitor usage of community facilities as measured by bookings.
 Community satisfaction surveys.
-Facility inspections and audits.